yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/postgres-jdbc.md

 </ul>

-The [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) is the official JDBC driver for PostgreSQL which can used for connecting to YugabyteDB YSQL.
-YugabyteDB YSQL has full compatiblity with PostgreSQL JDBC Driver, allows Java programmers to connect to YugabyteDB database to execute DMLs and DDLs using the JDBC APIs.
+The [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) is the official JDBC driver for PostgreSQL, and can be used for connecting to YugabyteDB YSQL.
+YugabyteDB YSQL has full compatibility with the PostgreSQL JDBC Driver, and allows Java programmers to connect to YugabyteDB databases to execute DMLs and DDLs using the JDBC APIs.

-## Step 1: Add the PostgreSQL JDBC Driver Dependency
+## Step 1: Add the PostgreSQL JDBC driver dependency

-Postgres JDBC Drivers are available as maven dependency, you can download the driver by adding the following dependency into the java project.
+PostgreSQL JDBC Drivers are available as a maven dependency, and you can download the driver by adding the following dependency to the Java project.

-### Maven Depedency
+### Maven dependency

 If you are using [Maven](https://maven.apache.org/guides/development/guide-building-maven.html), add the following to your `pom.xml` of your project.